CSCfi/Kielipankki-korp-frontend-plugins/doc/frontend_devel.md

     }

 __preselectedCorpora__ - An array of corpus (internal) names or folder names.
 Given corpora and corpora in folders will be selected on load.
 To select only a subfolder write `folder.subfolder`.

+__handleUnavailableCorpora__ - Specify how to handle corpora defined in the configuration but not found by the backend.
+Supported values are:

+- `"none"` or `"fatal"`: no handling: an undefined corpus causes an error that stops loading Korp; the default if no value is specified;
+- `"error"`: error on the console;
+- `"warn"`: warning on the console; and
+- `"log"`: normal log message on the console.

+Note that filtering out unavailable corpora requires that the backend command `/corpus_info` understands the parameter `report_undefined_corpora`.

+Handling unavailable corpora results in a somewhat slower startup of Korp, so it could be enabled only for development environments, so that the production environment would have a slightly faster startup.

 __mapEnabled__ - See [Map](#map).

 __newMapEnabled__ - Renamed to `mapEnabled`.